Aerial baiting in Victoria

 • inaccessible to conventional control methods

-• have proximity to private land where wild dog impacts have been reported.
+• have proximity to private land where impacts on livestock and livestock production have been reported.

 Aerial baiting incorporates the aerial deployment of approximately 4000 fresh meat baits along approximately 400km of public land.